Can A Expat Take Their SMSF With Them Overseas?

-28/09/2015 – With the growth of Self Managed Super Funds (SMSF’s) in Australia the question of whether someone becoming a expat is able to continue using this structure is a common one.
+With the growth of Self Managed Super Funds (SMSF’s) in Australia the question of can a Australian expat take their SMSF with them overseas is a common one.
 SMSF’s now comprise of about one-third of Australia’s AUD$2.04 trillion superannuation system so as you can see they are becoming more of an issue.

 The general rule of thumb that I have followed is that it is easier to manage super assets under a public offer/retail super platform as opposed to a SMSF for a number of reasons but the main two are:

 - You can’t contribute to a SMSF whilst you are a non-resident but you can if you use a public offer/retail super platform.
 This to me is the biggest issue because by not being able to contribute you are excluding a large number of strategies the can assist in building wealth and planning for retirement.
 You have to setup a separate public offer/retail super fund to receive contributions which adds to the cost and complexity of managing your super affairs.

 - You can’t control your SMSF whilst you are a non-resident but you can if you use a public offer/retail super fund.
 As you will see below if you did want to maintain a SMSF then control must be maintained in Australia and all rights assigned accordingly.
 Who doesn’t want to control their own super fund?